ddhp/remove-debug-loader/README.md

 debug('some log to log', 'stuff')
 ```

-since [debug](https://github.com/visionmedia/debug) is log to stderr by default on server side (see [here](https://github.com/visionmedia/debug#output-streams)),
+since [debug](https://github.com/visionmedia/debug) is log to stderr by default on server side (see [here](https://github.com/visionmedia/debug#output-streams)), we usually patch debug to an individual module

-we usually patch debug to an individual module, so you can add extra config to webpack if different log method name is defined
+so you can add extra config to webpack if different log method name is defined

 e.g